desi0302/Car_price_analysis/README.md

 * Segment the market by vehicle characteristics:
 Rationale: Bubble/multivariate scatter plots visualize clusters of premium vs economy vehicles, informing segmentation and targeted marketing.

-*Reveal hierarchical price structures:
+* Reveal hierarchical price structures:
 Rationale: Sunburst plots illustrate how brand, model, and fuel type interact to form pricing hierarchies, supporting strategic product placement and market analysis.

 ## Analysis techniques used
 * Data analysis methods: Descriptive statistics, correlation analysis, and a variety of visualizations including histograms, bar charts, scatter plots, and sunburst plot.
 * Structure of techniques: The analysis progressed from general distribution insights (descriptive statistics, histograms) to exploring specific feature relationships (correlation analysis, scatter plots, sunburst plots), ensuring each step supported the business hypotheses and built on previous findings.
 * Data limitations: None identified.
 * Use of generative AI tools: Completing my first full-cycle data analytics project — from defining hypotheses through ETL, analysis, and visualization — in just 2 days was extremely challenging.
 The tight deadline required focusing on essentials and delivering a minimum viable product, which is why AI support proved highly valuable — primarily to refine hypotheses, guide analysis steps, and optimize code within the limited timeframe.

-## Ethical considerations
+## Visualisation Screenshots
-* No ethical considerations
+Screenshot files are placed in the jupyter_notebooks folder to provide static visual references for some key plots.
+They were added because interactive visualizations created in Jupyter notebooks did not display correctly on GitHub.
+Screenshots added:
+- scr_bubble.png
+- scr_fuel.png
+- scr_sun1.png
+- scr_sun2.png
+- scr_sun3.png
+- scr_sun4.png

 ## Unfixed Bugs
 * No unresolved bugs; all issues that arose during the project were addressed and resolved.